troy-lamerton/BeepBoopBot/docs/RUNBOOK.md

 **To deploy:**

-- Push a commit to the main branch to deploy
+- Push a commit to the main branch
-- Or merge a pull request into main to deploy
+- Or merge a pull request into the main branch

-### Before deploying
+TODO: ensure GitHub Actions will take care of the rest by building the client/ folder if it changed.

 ## Monitoring